mobizt/FirebaseClient/README.md

 For Firebase services, inside the `Async` and `Sync` folders, the examples based on the Firebase REST APIs are located.
 The additional cases examples are also included in those folders.

-For user that ever used the other legacy Firebase library for Realtime database, the examples in the `Simple` folder under the `RealtimeDatabase` folder provide the basic usage that is enough for simple use.
+For user that ever used the other legacy Firebase library for Realtime database, the examples in the `Simple` folder under the `RealtimeDatabase` folder, provide the basic usage that is enough for simple use.

-The examples under the `App` folder contains 4 sub folders:
+The `App` folder contains 3 sub folders:

 - `AppInitialization` folder is for authentication examples.